 OPTIONAL.
 This scope value requests that an OAuth 2.0 Refresh Token be issued that can be used to obtain an Access Token that grants access to the End-User's UserInfo Endpoint even when the End-User is not present (not logged in).

-Multiple scope values MAY be used by creating a spacedelimited, casesensitive list of ASCII scope values.
+Multiple scope values MAY be used by creating a space-delimited, case-sensitive list of ASCII scope values.

 The Claims requested by the profile, email, address, and phone scope values are returned from the UserInfo Endpoint, as described in Section 2.3.2 (Successful UserInfo Response).